 Seven drill holes comprising a total of 1,087.36 metres were completed at the Sako Target in 2011 and 2012.
 It is worth noting that all of the gold bearing drilling intersections obtained so far were discovered the “old fashioned way” by simply drilling wildcat holes under gold-bearing outcrops without the aid of remote sensing or geophysical methods of any kind.
 This is the kind of basic exploration that was done 100 years ago in southern Canada when the first gold mines of the Abitibi belt were discovered, and it underscores both; i) the immature stage of exploration of this area, and ii) the potential for the discovery of large, easy to find, near surface gold deposits.
 The description of all of the holes of the Sako Target is set out below.

-Summary of weighted average grade of gold in drill holes PB-11-13 to 16 and PB-12-01 to PB-12-03 from the Sako Target
+Summary of weighted average grade of gold in all drill holes from the Sako Target

 Note: Intersection lengths are core lengths and do not necessarily represent the true width of the mineralized zone.
 Weighted average grades are calculated from assays of drill core with nominal sample lengths of 1.0 metres.
 The detection limit of the assay method is 0.05 ppm gold.
 Some of the samples within the intersected lengths reported in the table are below the detection limit and the assay value for those samples used in the weighted average grade calculation is zero.
 NSV means no significant values, n/a means not applicable.

-Plan for future exploration work
+Plan of future exploration work